Xela3026/workflows-docs/docs/workflow-audits.md

 <div className="dubheader">Customisation</div>

 An audit allows you to customise:
-- checks for which steps in the workflow should be running
+- which steps in the workflow are checked
-- checks for the number of times a workflow should be executed
+- how many times the workflow is expected to run in a period of time
 - a schedule of how often the audit will run
 - emails to send audit results to

-[comment]: <> (allows you to automatically verify if your workflow is running correctly)

 <br/>